Taxes and Tolls and Trains! Oh My!

 Basically it depends whether you think non-motorway travel, and ways of moving other than the private car, have been over-prioritised in our funding, or not.
 Which depends on what you think a better NZ looks like.

-Does it continue to cater mostly for people driving private cars and goods moving overwhelmingly by truck, or have things and people getting around in more diverse ways?
+Does a better NZ continue to cater mostly for people driving private cars and goods moving overwhelmingly by truck, or have things and people getting around in more diverse ways?
 Does it have better emissions and public health?

 At Talk Wellington we believe a rebalancing is badly overdue.
 So we’re really happy to see those changes mentioned above.